 Water Corn Poppies when the top of the soil feels dry.
 Saturate the root zone thoroughly, as shallow waterings promote a shallow root system.
 Water by hand with a hose or use a drip system to keep the foliage as dry as possible for best results.
 If you use a sprinkler, water early in the day so the foliage has time to dry before evening.
 Soggy soil and damp foliage place the plant at risk of rot and fungal diseases.

 Apply a balanced liquid or granular fertilizer if newly emerging foliage has a yellowish appearance.
 Use the fertilizer in accordance with label recommendations.
-As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost are incorporated into the soil at planting time.
+As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost is incorporated into the soil at planting time.

 Pinch off flowers as soon as they begin to fade.
 This process, called deadheading, prevents the plants from setting seed too early.
 Remove the bloom, along with the stem, down to the next leaf.

 Remove all seedpods at the end of the season if you don't want the Poppy to self-seed.
 If you want Poppies next spring, allow a few pods to remain on the plants.